Azure-Samples/app-service-javascript-sap-cap-quickstart/src/README.md

 There are 3 configuration profiles for the DB connection predefined in `/src/.cdsrc.json`:

 0. `development`: assumes a local dockerized PostgreSQL DB as defined in `/src/pg.yml`
-1. `hybrid`: CAP standard `hybrid` profile extended for Azure's "CosmosDB for PostgreSQL, Citrus flavour"
+1. `hybrid`: CAP standard `hybrid` profile extended for Azure's "CosmosDB for PostgreSQL, Citus flavour"
-2. `azure`: CAP standard `production` profile adjusted for Azure's "CosmosDB for PostgreSQL, Citrus flavour".
+2. `azure`: CAP standard `production` profile adjusted for Azure's "CosmosDB for PostgreSQL, Citus flavour".
 Intended for deployment only.

 For `development` and `hybrid`, the env file in `/.env` is the source for Azure PostgreSQL credentials, in conjunction with `/src/.cdsrc.json`.
 In `production`, the Azure PostgreSQL credentials are provided automatically by the Azure environment.